scipipe/scipipe/README.md

 ```

 For these inports and outports, channels for sending and receiving FileTargets are automatically
-created and put in a hashmap added as a struct field of the task, named `InPorts` and `OutPorts` repectively,
+created and put in a hashmap added as a struct field of the process, named `InPorts` and `OutPorts` repectively,
 Eash channel is added to the hashmap with its inport/outport name as key in the hashmap,
 so that the channel can be retrieved from the hashmap using the in/outport name.

-### Connecting tasks into a network
+### Connecting processes into a network

-Connecting outports of one task to the inport of another task is then done by assigning the
+Connecting outports of one process to the inport of another process is then done by assigning the
 respective channels to the corresponding places in the hashmap:

 ```go